 In 2018, Aliisa Neige Barrière resumed her conducting studies and attended a masterclass with Prof. Atso Almila (Sibelius Academy) and Luke Dollman (Univ. of Adelaide) in Zlín, Czech Republic where she got to lead the Bohuslav Martinů Philharmonic Orchestra in a program ranging from Mozart to Stravinsky.
 She then joined the Panula Academy in the year 2018-2019 for regular guidance from Jorma Panula.
 She has since regularly worked as an assistant to conductors such as Esa-Pekka Salonen, Susanna Mälkki, Sakari Oramo, Pekka Kuusisto and Ernest Martínez-Izquierdo.

-As of the Fall 2019, Barrière studies in the Master's program of the orchestral conducting department of the Sibelius Academy (Helsinki) as a student of Sakari Oramo.
+In January of 2023, Barrière graduated from the Master's program of the orchestral conducting department of the Sibelius Academy (Helsinki) as a student of Sakari Oramo.

-In 2021 she serves as the assistant conductor for Dalia Stasevska with Sinfonia Lahti, and holds the position of Young Conductor in Residence with the Århus Sinfonietta in Denmark, a two-year residency that started in August 2021.
+In 2021-2023 she served as the assistant conductor to Dalia Stasevska with Sinfonia Lahti, and held the position of Young Conductor in Residence with the Århus Sinfonietta in Denmark, in 2021-2023.

 Both as a conductor and violinist Barrière is a keen advocate of contemporary composers, believing new voices and point of views are more crucial than ever to open dialogues.
 More generally, she is interested in bringing dramaturgy into the concert halls and strives to bring more experimenting to the way we program and present music.